 Most wet wipes and baby wipes contain plastic and are therefore not biodegradable.
 But there are plastic-free, plant-based options available – like the ones mentioned in this article – which are, in fact, biodegradable.

 Are wet / baby wipes compostable?

 Most wet and baby wipes are neither biodegradable nor compostable.
-There are exception, though – like the wet wipes shown in this article – which are made from compostable materials.
+There are exceptions, though – like the wet wipes shown in this article – which are made from compostable materials.

 However, keep in mind that all certified compostable products require specific conditions in order to actually biodegrade properly (see our article here for more details).

-Those necessary conditions are not found in sewers or our waterways.
+Those necessary conditions are not found in sewers or in waterways.
 So never flush wet wipes, even if they are compostable.

 What are eco-friendly alternatives to wet wipes?

 Other than that, you can always try and avoid wet wipes altogether and use a cotton cloth instead.
-But this depends on what exactly you’re using the wet wipes for.
+But whether this will work depends on what exactly you’re using the wet wipes for.

 What are wet wipes made of?

-If you wish to avoid those materials and ingredients, choose one of the brands mentioned in this article (or a similar one) which are made from plant-based materials and free of any chemicals.
+If you wish to avoid those materials and ingredients, choose one of the brands mentioned in this article (or a similar one) which are made from plant-based materials and free of harsh chemicals.